-If you use full path "C:\Windows\System32" (no variables) for installing files in this folder on 64-bit Windows (and the option "64-bit only" is not selected ), it will automatically be redirected to "C:\Windows\SysWOW64", because of the Windows subsystem WoW64 (Windows 32-bit on Windows 64-bit).
+If you use full path "C:\Windows\System32" (no variables) for installing files in Windws\System folder on 64-bit Windows (and the option "64-bit only" is not selected ), it will automatically be redirected to "C:\Windows\SysWOW64", because of the Windows subsystem WoW64 (Windows 32-bit on Windows 64-bit).
 More information about this system is described here.

 To access this 64-bit folder "C:\Windows\System32" from a 32-bit application, with the option "64-bit only" unselected, the following path should be used, instead of C:\Windows\System32:

 or (using variable):